Do graph neural network states contain graph properties?

-\subsection{Future work}
+\section{Future work}

 Our methodology has several limitations.
 While we addressed dataset issues such as leakage and isomorphic graphs, a key challenge remains the lack of guarantees that GNNs find globally optimal solutions, despite their theoretical capacity as universal function approximators \citep{HORNIK1989359}.
 As we observed, early layers in the network contain predictive information for some global graph features.
 It is however unclear why this is the case.
 They might be somehow predictive for the features we are looking for, perhaps in the specific combination with the specific distribution of graphs we used int he experiments.
 Investigating additional graph properties like girth or complex motifs could be beneficial.
 Preliminary work on alternative architectures (e.g., GATv2, GraphSAGE, ChebNet, Set2Set, HO-Conv, DiffPool) has begun but is not yet complete.
 An extensive exploration of 1-WL, 2-WL and 3-WL GNN equivalent could bolster the paper's contributions by showing clear restrictions and capabilities of these models.
 As a future encouraging work, studying the supervision signal comparing unsupervised, self-supervised and supervised models would be very insightful.
 Interesting application research could be done on Knowledge Graphs.
 Another path could be fMRI connectomes, which are also graphs.
 With fMRI data, some functional connectivity patterns could be associated with cognitive states under the lens of GNNs probing.